2020 Junior Regulations:

 A. Entry Limitations on Players

-ii) When entries close, a player shall not be entered in two or more sanctioned tournaments if any parts of the tournament overlap, unless each tournament director understands the situation and concurs in writing.
+ii) When entries close, a player shall not be entered in two or more sanctioned tournaments with any overlapping start or end dates.
+If any parts of the tournament overlaps the player will be at risk of suspension points.

 i) Players enter USTA New England tournaments using the online TennisLink Registration System.

-iii) The entry deadline for all New England Super Six (L3 and L4) singles tournaments is Sunday at 11:59 p.m TWO WEEKS IN ADVANCE of the tournament.
+iii) The entry deadline for all New England’s L3 and L4 singles tournaments is Sunday at 11:59 p.m TWO WEEKS IN ADVANCE of the tournament.

 iv) Please check the New England online TennisLink tournament schedule for entry deadlines for the following team events: the USTA 12, 14 and 16 Zone Team Championships, the 14 and 16 USTA Intersectional Team Championships and the USTA 18 National Team Championships.

 v) Players withdrawing from tournaments prior to the deadline must use the online TennisLink Registration System to do so.
-Players withdrawing after the registration deadline must contact the tournament director directly.
+Players withdrawing after the registration deadline must contact the tournament director immediately.

 i) Tournament entries (and requests to change divisions) received after the published tournament deadline may be accepted at the discretion of the Tournament Director, if the late entry player will not be seeded.